 Francis (1998) investigated primary school pupils’ perceptions of adult work.
 She found children learn about gender-appropriate occupations through, for example, watching television, their parents’ jobs and observing roles undertaken by people in the wider community with whom they have contact such as carers and headteachers.
 While having a male carer or a female headteacher, for example, can provide children with alternative possibilities to the general rule, stereotypical understandings of gendered societal roles remain very influential.

 Leat (2017) suggests education should endeavour to develop pupils’ social capital, particularly those from disadvantaged backgrounds, to assist them in exploring other worthwhile areas of employment.
 Baker (2017) researched the ‘moral meanings’ which young people ascribe to their aspirations.
 He argues this is important to better comprehend the scope of motivations for young people’s future career plans, the rationale for the choices they make and the values which underpin them, and what they consider is most important in their lives.
-Nurra and Oyserman (2018) studies of children (aged 9 to 12 and 17) in the French system suggest they do not readily connect their future selves with their current selves and conclude if children are encouraged through interventions to consider their future self as connected to their current self this may activate engagement with school and working at school.
+Nurra and Oyserman’s (2018) studies of children (aged 9 to 12 and 17) in the French system suggest they do not readily connect their future selves with their current selves and conclude if children are encouraged through interventions to consider their future self as connected to their current self this may activate engagement with school and working at school.

 Careers education and guidance for school children aged 5-16 years in England has a long trajectory (DES, 1988 cited in Ross, 2000).
 However, investment and resources for careers education has, historically, largely been allocated to secondary schools and beyond.
 It is purported “career counselling in secondary schooling comes far too late” (Chambers et al., 2018: viii) as children have already strong notions about careers based on their everyday experiences and interactions which are shaped by their socio-economic and cultural background.
 It is known that targeting bespoke interventions are best at an early age (Hughes et al., 2016 cited in Chambers et al., 2018: 3).
 The UK Government’s Careers Strategy (DfE, 2017) espouses an intention to investigate current provision, best practice and ‘what works’ in primary schools.
 Indeed, in recent years, there is growing recognition that career-related learning for young children in primary schools is especially important.
 For example, in challenging the persistence of gender stereotyping of particular career pathways as it is known that by the age of seven years-old children have formed firm ideas about gender-related roles and occupations (Mann et al., 2017).
 Recent research and publications/toolkits are available for use in primary schools in England (e.g. Kashefpakdel et al., 2018, 2019; Millard et al., 2019) to aid career-related learning.